 Choose a program

 Radiation therapists are highly skilled members of the cancer management team.
 They are responsible for accurately recording, interpreting and administering the treatment prescribed by radiation oncologists.
 Radiation therapists take daily X-ray images, analyze them and make adjustments to the patient to ensure accurate treatment.
-During simulation, therapists operate a CT scanner to obtain images to assist the physician in localizing and outlining the anatomical areas requiring treatment.
+During simulation, therapists operate a computerized tomography (CT) scanner to obtain images to assist the physician in localizing and outlining the anatomical areas requiring treatment.

 Radiation therapists have continual contact with patients for the course of their treatment, educating them about treatment and simulation procedures and potential radiation side effects.